geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 quick smoke test that there are no issues.
 Engage other developers to help test on the developer list.

+It is important to test the artifacts using the minimum supported version of Java (currently Java 11 in September 2023).

 Publish the Release
 -------------------